xjm/d8_videos/lessons/lesson_1/index.md

 instead.
 It contains all core's modules, themes, libraries, and profiles.
 This makes it easier to see which files are part of Drupal core.

-*(Open the root directory again)* In previous versions of Drupal, modules and themes always had to be placed inside the `sites` directory.
+In previous versions of Drupal, modules and themes always had to be placed inside the `sites` directory.

 ![Drupal 7: place modules in sites/all/modules](directories_d7.png)